Chi-square automatic interaction detection

 Chi-square automatic interaction detection (CHAID) is a decision tree technique based on adjusted significance testing (Bonferroni correction, Holm-Bonferroni testing).

-The technique was developed in South Africa and was published in 1980 by Gordon V. Kass, who had completed a PhD thesis on this topic.
-CHAID can be used for prediction (in a similar fashion to regression analysis, this version of CHAID being originally known as XAID) as well as classification, and for detection of interaction between variables.
+History

 CHAID is based on a formal extension of AID (Automatic Interaction Detection) and THAID (THeta Automatic Interaction Detection) procedures of the 1960s and 1970s, which in turn were extensions of earlier research, including that performed by Belson in the UK in the 1950s.

+In 1975, the CHAID technique itself was developed in South Africa.
+It was published in 1980 by Gordon V. Kass, who had completed a PhD thesis on the topic.

-A history of earlier supervised tree methods together with a detailed description of the original CHAID algorithm and the exhaustive CHAID extension by Biggs, De Ville, and Suen, can be found in Ritschard.
+A history of earlier supervised tree methods can be found in Ritschard, including a detailed description of the original CHAID algorithm and the exhaustive CHAID extension by Biggs, De Ville, and Suen.